Muadh-Adekunle-Monsuru/400L-Notes/Second Semester/CPS 418/Modelling & Simulation.md

 ##### **What is Modelling and Simulation?**
 - It involves understanding systems and their interactions through iterative development and testing.
-- It's both a science and an art—best learned by practice.
+- It's both a science and an art— best learned by practice.

 ##### **Types of Models**
 1. **Physical Models:** Tangible representations (e.g., model airplanes).